AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ### NOT operator {#not-operator}

 When you want to retrieve results excluding some keywords, you can use the NOT operator.
-The NOT operator uses the hyphen (-) symbol to tell AEM search what to exclude from the search results.
-For example, the `car - classic` keyword provides search results of cars excluding classic.
+The NOT operator uses the hyphen (-) symbol to direct AEM search what to exclude from the search results.
+For example, the `car - classic` search query that specifies metadata that contains `cars` but excludes `classic`.

 ![Search using NOT operator](assets/not-operator.png)